BOAT-ocean-acoustics/boat-website/book/logistics_neworleans.md

-# New Orleans Workshop Logistics
+# Logistics - New Orleans

 ## Wireless